Trauma

 1. Acknowledge the Facts

 "My parents did their best," "Other families had it worse."
 Rationalizations like these deny your own pain.
 Acknowledging the impact your parent's behavior had on you, without excuses, is the starting point of recovery.
-You don't need to condemn your parents as "villains," but you do need to acknowledge that "those actions were inappropriate."
+You do not need to condemn your parents as "villains," but you do need to acknowledge that "those actions were inappropriate."
+Acknowledging and blaming are different acts, and acknowledging the facts is an indispensable first step toward recovery.

 2. Adjust the Distance